Skip to content

 A Requiem for the 65% of Marketing Content Nobody Uses

-Content waste in B2B sales is the phenomenon in which marketing-produced sales assets - battlecards, case studies, one-pagers, presentations, email templates - are never used by the sales team despite significant investment in their creation.
+Content waste in B2B sales is the phenomenon in which marketing-produced sales assets (including battlecards, case studies, one-pagers, presentations, and email templates) are never used.
 Across the B2B industry, 65% of all sales content goes completely unused, representing hundreds of thousands of dollars in annual production cost with zero downstream revenue impact (SiriusDecisions / Highspot Research, 2024).

 I want to tell you about a Google Drive folder I found at a $60M ARR company.